jiajingchen113322/ViewNet/README.md

 # A Novel Projection-Based Backbone with View Pooling for Few-shot Point Cloud Classification (CVPR2023)
 This is the pytorch implementation of ViewNet.
-**For a quick learning, you could go to ./model/network.py directly**.
+**For a quick learning, you could go to ./model/network.py** directly.
 I incoporate several backbone and few-shot head into this code, as well as a simple example in it.
 Feel free to take a look.
 The ViewNet's Structure is shown below.
 You could refer to [our paper](https://openaccess.thecvf.com/content/CVPR2023/papers/Chen_ViewNet_A_Novel_Projection-Based_Backbone_With_View_Pooling_for_Few-Shot_CVPR_2023_paper.pdf) for more detail.

 ![Alt text](https://github.com/jiajingchen113322/ViewNet/blob/master/Img/ViewNet.PNG)